 Stretching for over 100 miles from end to end, Kentucky’s Lake Cumberland is one of the country’s largest dam reservoirs.
 The lake’s rugged beauty and bounty of surrounding green spaces help to attract millions of visitors each year.
 This lake is also known for its trophy-sized fishing, thrilling water sports, and signature events like early August’s Lake Cumberland Raft Up and September’s Lake Cumberland Poker Run.

-Houseboating on Lake Cumberland
+Houseboats on Lake Cumberland

 Kentucky’s Southern Shoreline region is no stranger to houseboat rentals, though the fleet found at the Lake Cumberland State Dock Marina is described as the world’s largest.
-You won’t need anything special to take your pick from the choice of Lake Cumberland houseboats, either – just a driver’s license and a quick boating lesson and your sea legs will be ready to go.
+You won’t need anything special to take your pick from the choice of Lake Cumberland houseboats, either—just a driver’s license and a quick boating lesson, and your sea legs will be ready to go.

 Amenities included with Lake Cumberland houseboat rentals

-Best time to book Lake Cumberland houseboat vacations
+When to book Lake Cumberland houseboat vacations

 Like other vacation home rentals in Kentucky, Lake Cumberland houseboat rental prices change depending on the season.
 The hot, sunny days with highs in the 80s, as served up in June, July, and August, make summer rentals an enduring choice but also the most expensive.
-It’s easy enough to slash the cost of your boat simply by splitting the price between a large group, though true budget-friendly breaks are perhaps best enjoyed in the spring months of March, April, and up to Memorial Day in May, as well as after Labor Day into October.
+It’s easy enough to slash the cost of your boat simply by splitting the price between a large group, though true budget-friendly breaks are perhaps best enjoyed in the spring months of March, April, and May, as well as after Labor Day into October.